kmorland/meteor-gif-maker/README.md

 ## Installation Instructions and start server ##
 1. Make sure you are under the root of the project
-2. run meteor from the bash shell
+2. run meteor from the bash shell Example: MacBook-Pro-15:workspace kmorland$meteor